 Cost of living in Germany: What you can expect to spend

-What is the average cost of living in Germany is one of those questions which is very difficult to answer well because everyone has different expectations.
+However, it’s one of those questions that’s very difficult to answer well…because everyone has different expectations.

 A student will survive on much less than a senior executive.

-Nonetheless, folks obviously want an answer and so I will attempt to do this the best I can.
+Nonetheless, you folks obviously want an answer, and so I will attempt to provide an objective view on the most common living expenses in Germany the best I can.
 Whilst it is a subjective question, there are some important elements which can be universally applied.